felias-fogg/SoftI2CMaster/README.md

     #include <SoftI2CMaster.h>

 In the program text *before* the include statement, some compile-time parameters have to be specified, such as which pins are used for the data (SDA) and clock (SCL) lines.
-These pins have to be specified in a way so that[port manipulation commands](https://create.arduino.cc/projecthub/Hack-star-Arduino/learn-arduino-port-manipulation-2022-10f9af) can be used.
+These pins have to be specified in a way so that [port manipulation commands](https://create.arduino.cc/projecthub/Hack-star-Arduino/learn-arduino-port-manipulation-2022-10f9af) can be used.
 Instead of specifying the number of the digital pin (0-19), the *port* (PORTB, PORTC, PORTD) and the *port pin* has to be specified.
 The mapping is explained [here](https://create.arduino.cc/projecthub/Hack-star-Arduino/learn-arduino-port-manipulation-2022-10f9af).
 For example, if you want to use *digital pin 2* for *SCL* and *digital pin 14* (= analog pin 0) for *SDA*, you have to specify *port pin 2 of PORTD* for SCL and *port pin 0 of PORTC* for SDA:

     #define SCL_PIN 2